TEMPLAPEPT: Template-directed stapling: towards functional helical peptides

 As postdoctoral researcher at the universities of Sheffield (2013-2014) and Cambridge (2014-2022), he started a new research program studying chemical alternatives to nucleic acids for encoding and transferring sequence information.
 Before joining the ComFuturo program, he worked as senior scientist at Bicycle Therapeutics (2022-2023), biotech founded by the 2018 chemistry Nobel prize winner Greg Winter.

 He has contributed significantly to the generation of knowledge and technology transfer (20 articles; 1 patent; h-index: 11) and played a key role in prestigious funding schemes, such as ERC Advanced Grants.
-Since April 2023 he works as a ComFuturo fellow developing his project TemplaPept at the IQM.
+Since April 2023 and until April 2024 he worked as a ComFuturo fellow developing his project TemplaPept at the IQM.
+In April 2024 he started a new position in the IQM with a Ramón y Cajal contract.

 Las bases moleculares de muchas enfermedades siguen siendo inciertas a día de hoy.
 Las interacciones entre proteínas o entre proteínas y carbohidratos son procesos clave en muchos procesos biológicos y su desregulación está en el origen de múltiples patologías, por lo que constituyen dianas terapéuticas prometedoras.
 El objetivo del proyecto TEMPLAPEPT es desarrollar una tecnología novedosa que sirva de plataforma para el estudio preciso y a nivel molecular de estas interacciones, lo que constituye un reto importante de la química biológica.
 En el largo plazo, esta metodología dará acceso a materiales funcionales con diversas aplicaciones biológicas y generará un valioso conocimiento para desarrollar nuevos fármacos y técnicas diagnósticas.